Target-date fund portfolio construction

 As participants approach the drawdown phase, they need more inflation protection without introducing more volatility into their portfolios.
 Five years before the target retirement year, our TDFs start incorporating short-term Treasury inflation-protected securities (TIPS) at age 60.

-Our research shows that short-term TIPS provide a hedge against unexpected inflation without the volatility of other asset classes such as commodities, overweighting REITS, or broader TIPS portfolios with average maturities in the intermediate-term range.
+Our research shows that short-term TIPS provide a hedge against unexpected inflation without the volatility of other asset classes such as commodities, overweighting REITs, or broader TIPS portfolios with average maturities in the intermediate-term range.

 Static tilts